|Volume 6 Issue 63 Published - 14:00 UTC 08:00 EST 3-Mar-2004 Next Update - 14:00 UTC 08:00 EST 4-Mar-2004||Editor: Susan K. Boyer, RN

-Further, the NIH believes that, with nearly 7 of the expected 8 years of follow up completed, the study's results are not likely to change if the trial continued for another year.
-The NIH believes that enough data are available to give an overall assessment of the risks and benefits of the estrogen use in this trial.
+With an average of nearly 7 years of follow-up completed, the study results are not likely to change if the trial continues for one more year.
+Thus, the NIH believes that enough data have been obtained to provide an overall assessment of the risks and benefits of the use of estrogen in this trial.

 The WHI investigators are analyzing the results of the estrogen-alone trial, and plan to publish the data in a peer-reviewed journal in the next two months.
 The results of the estrogen-alone trial will include an additional three months of data, and the numbers will change somewhat from those in the current data.
 To avoid confusion and misinterpretations arising from incomplete data, NIH will not be releasing the current data.

 Women in the WHI who were older than 65 years of age on enrollment also had the opportunity to participate in an ancillary study known as the WHI Memory Study (WHIMS).
 WHIMS researchers are analyzing data from this study and, like the estrogen-alone study investigators, are expected to publish results in a peer-reviewed journal in the next two months.
 Preliminary data suggest that for the WHIMS participants who were on estrogen alone when compared to the women who were taking the placebo, there was a trend toward increased risk of probable dementia and/or mild cognitive impairment.

 Almost 11,000 women with a prior hysterectomy aged 50-79 at baseline participated in the WHI estrogen-alone trial, which was designed to find out whether estrogen prevents heart disease in healthy older women.
 Hip fractures were the major secondary outcome, and breast cancer the major possible risk.
 The trial was designed to assess the long-term effects of estrogen alone on overall health in terms of both benefits and risks.